More Democrats Press Va. Gov. Ralph Northam To Resign

 He added that while he did not recall that photo, he did remember dressing in blackface as Michael Jackson for a dance contest at about the same time the yearbook was published.

-On Sunday Rep. Karen Bass (D-Calif.), chairwoman of the Congressional Black Caucus told NPR's Michel Martin for Weekend All Things Considered: "The governor has absolutely no credibility.
+On Sunday Rep. Karen Bass (D-Calif.), chairwoman of the Congressional Black Caucus told NPR's Michel Martin on All Things Considered: "The governor has absolutely no credibility.
 One day he comes out and says, 'I apologize for the photograph that I was in,' and the next day, he goes, 'Well, no actually, it wasn't me, but I actually did do blackface that same year, but it was because I was imitating Michael Jackson, and I'm sure you see the difference between the two.'
 No we don't."

 Bass continued, "The way he has characterized 1984 ...
 1984 was an exciting year.
 Jesse Jackson was running for president.
 Nelson Mandela, we were hoping would be released.
 There was heightened racial consciousness, and for him to dare say, that during that year, during those times, blackface was common is just an outright lie.
 So I do not believe the governor has any credibility at all."